Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 The oil, of course, comes from fresh coconuts.
-Sometimes the oil is extracted through a dry process, where the meat is removed, dried, the oil is extracted with solvents like hexane, and a high-fiber mash is left over to feed to livestock.
+Sometimes the oil is extracted through a dry process, where the meat is removed and dried, the oil is extracted with solvents like hexane, and a high-fiber mash is left over to feed to livestock.

 Others use a wet process to extract oil.
 The raw coconut mash has to be boiled; it does not use any solvents but does not produce as much oil.

-The best oil, I my opinion, is virgin coconut oil produced from fresh coconut meat.
+The best oil, in my opinion, is virgin coconut oil produced from fresh coconut meat.
 The meat is removed from the shell, dried, and then put under a screw press to extract the oil.
-Not much is produced this way, and 1000 coconuts only produce about 50–75 liters of oil.
+Not much is produced this way, and 1,000 coconuts only produce about 50–75 liters of oil.

-The oil has a lot of potential uses and here is used to treat mange or bacterial dermatitis, burns, small cuts, and even viral papillomas on chickens.
-It is also a great moisturizer, so is used to moisturize the elbow if a callus develops.
-Some others add it to their dog´s diet, of course.
+The oil has a lot of potential uses.
+Here, it's used to treat mange or bacterial dermatitis, burns, small cuts, and even viral papillomas on chickens.
+It is also a great moisturizer, so it's used to moisturize the elbow if a callus develops.
+Some others add it to their dog's diet, of course.

-But if fresh coconut is available, is it even necessary to extract the oil before adding it to your dog´s diet?
+But if fresh coconut is available, is it even necessary to extract the oil before adding it to your dog's diet?
 Fresh coconut will provide your dog with oils as well as supplying a great source of fiber to his diet.
-Some US websites recommend purchasing the brown coconuts available in grocery stores, but the best coconut available are the green coconuts that can be harvested fresh or purchased at Asian markets.
-Dogs prefer the taste of the coconut water, the still young coconut meat, and will even chew on the husks—a natural dental floss!
+Some US websites recommend purchasing the brown coconuts available in grocery stores, but the best coconuts available are the green coconuts that can be harvested fresh or purchased at Asian markets.
+Dogs prefer the taste of the coconut water, the still-young coconut meat, and they will even chew on the husks—a natural dental floss!

 The water has potassium, calcium, magnesium, zinc, selenium, iodine, sulfur, B-vitamins, and even vitamin C. Humans use it as a natural sports drink, but I use it in my puppy milk replacer because of the vitamin levels.
 My adult dogs just drink it because they enjoy it!